-After obsessing over countless recipes on Jollof Rice from African cooks on YouTube, I have arrived at this recipe which follows more of a Ghanian style and does not use meat.
-There is an ongoing culinary debate about how this recipe is made between countries, so feel free to read up for more insight.
+After obsessing over countless Jollof Rice recipes from African cooks on YouTube, I have arrived at this recipe which follows more of a Ghanian method.
+There is an ongoing culinary debate about how Jollof Rice is prepared between countries; for example Ghanian uses basmati rice and a has lighter, fluffier texture.
+Nigerian recipes use long grain rice, takes on a more gummy texture, and sometimes even adds yellow curry powder.
+Feel free to read up on the culinary debate for more insight, people even make videos about this ongoing culinary war.

 Long-story short … instead of water, this is made in a tomato-based “stewed” blend of vegetables, aromatics, spices, and sometimes fish or meat stock if you prefer.
 As this rice cooks, it may seem as if everything has gone wrong and the rice will appear too dry, but do not worry.
 The key to this fluffy recipe is to not over-stir, have some patience, and let it rest for a good 20 minutes before serving.
 This recipe may not be easy (or quick), but it sure is worth it.